s-avni/s-avni.github.io/_posts/2024-07-04-google-my-teams.md

 # Team 3: Securing Google's Internal Usage of GCP

-In my current team I focus on [GCP firewall management](https://cloud.google.com/security/products/firewall?hl=en) for Google-internal teams using GCP.
-My teammates and I are responsible for an intermediary layer between GCP and the Google internal teams using GCP firewalls - this layer oversees and facilitates how the teams manage their firewall policies in GCP, ensuring they adhere to Google's security and reliability specifications.
+In my last team I focused on [GCP firewall management](https://cloud.google.com/security/products/firewall?hl=en) for Google-internal teams using GCP.
+My teammates and I were responsible for an intermediary layer between GCP and the Google internal teams using GCP firewalls - this layer oversees and facilitates how the teams manage their firewall policies in GCP, ensuring they adhere to Google's security and reliability specifications.

-On this team, I've finally had the chance to design and implement a large, multi-person project from scratch.
+On this team, I finally had the chance to design and implement a large, multi-person project from scratch.
 The challenges involved in starting a project from zero compared to developing features for an existing project were of a different caliber and instructive!

 When I joined the team, it was an [SRE](https://cloud.google.com/blog/products/devops-sre/how-sre-teams-are-organized-and-how-to-get-started) team, so I had the opportunity to learn about being oncall and to gain my first holistic view of products at Google.
-This experience has helped me understand products more comprehensively end-to-end (e.g. monitoring, alerting, reliability), which was something I missed in my first two SWE teams when I worked on specific features in a more narrow-focused manner.
+This experience helped me understand products more comprehensively end-to-end (e.g. monitoring, alerting, reliability), which was something I missed in my first two SWE teams when I worked on specific features in a more narrow-focused manner.

 By now the team has become a SWE team as well yet it retains a lot of its great SRE culture.

 ## A Day in the Life

-Code-wise, I code about 50% of my time - more frequently than in my first team but less frequently than in my second team.
-I've been doing a lot of interesting design work focusing on infrastructure challenges, and as TL of my sub-team I'm also busy with ensuring that all the other teammates have clear projects and are unblocked.
+Code-wise, I coded about 50% of my time - more frequently than in my first team but less frequently than in my second team.
+I carried out a lot of interesting design work focusing on infrastructure challenges, and as TL of my sub-team I was also busy ensuring that the other teammates have clear projects and are unblocked.

-Compared to my previous teams, in this team I have the most cross-organizational partnerships and associated meetings.
-I collaborate with Security Engineering teams, the Google internal client teams, and our numerous dependency teams.
+Compared to my previous teams, in this team I had the most cross-organizational partnerships and associated meetings.
+I collaborated with Security Engineering teams, the Google internal client teams, and numerous dependency teams.

 ## What I Especially Love